Brain Health & Brain Nutrition

 Another study, published in the British Journal of Nutrition, found significant benefits of both 15 and 20 milligrams of zinc on cognitive function in healthy middle-aged men and older adults.

-Editor's note: Original article from Dr Steele's column on Celebrity Angels.
+Editor's note: Original article from Dr Steele's magazine, "Dear Doctor".
 Dr Steele has over 35 years of experience in the medical profession and has been a TV doctor for over 26 years.
 He has campaigned for decades to improve the health of the nation, and was awarded an MBE in 2010 in recognition of his services to the medical profession and broadcasting.